Low$_2$ computably enumerable sets have hyperhypersimple supersets

 \begin{corollary} Let~$\alpha$ on the true path be an $e$-decision or splitting node.
 For every $\rho \in \{0,1\}^{e}$, $\Y{\alpha,\rho}$ is infinite. \end{corollary}

 It follows that each $Z(\rho)$ is infinite.

 \begin{lemma} For every~$\alpha$ on the true path, $\Y{\alpha} =^* \outside{H}$. \end{lemma}

 \begin{proof} Like the proof of \cref{lem:all_balls_on_true_path}.
 The new part is when~$\alpha$ is a child $e$-splitting node; we need to show that every ball that lies to the right of~$\alpha$ but below~$\alpha^-$ is eventually pullable by~$\alpha$.
-This follows from the fact that~$\alpha$ releases balls infinitely often; if $\alpha$ releases balls at stage~$s$, then no $(\alpha^-,\rho)$-interval is waiting at~$\alpha$ at stage $s+1$, and then every such ball~$x$ is pullable by~$\alpha$. \end{proof}
+This follows from the fact that~$\alpha$ releases balls infinitely often; if $\alpha$ releases balls at stage~$s$, then $k^\rho_{s+1}(\alpha)\diverge$ for each~$\rho$, and then every such ball~$x$ is pullable by~$\alpha$ at stage $s+1$. \end{proof}

 As a result, for all~$\rho$, if $\alpha$ is an $e$-decision or splitting node on the true path, then $Z(\rho) =^* \Y{\alpha,\rho}$.

 \begin{lemma} For every~$\rho$, $H\cup Z(\rho)$ is c.e. \end{lemma}

 \begin{proof} Let~$\alpha$ be an $e$-decision node on the true path, where $|\rho| = e$.
 Then $\Y{\alpha,\rho}$ is c.e.: from some stage onwards, any ball outside~$H$ which enters~$\Y{\alpha}$ with label~$\rho$, will stay in $\Y{\alpha,\rho}$. \end{proof}